 We also engage with a range of fisheries and conservation non-profits, governments, industry, and researchers through competitive and non-competitive grants and cooperative agreements to improve fishery management and conservation efforts throughout the Pacific.

 We provide strategic support and ensure regional priorities and activities in supporting our agency mission.
 We ensure compliance with the National Environmental Policy Act guidance, work to provide the latest and best GIS data resources, and communicate in support of NOAA's mission through media and outreach and education opportunities.

-Sarah Malloy is the Deputy Regional Administrator for the Pacific Islands Regional Office.
+Sarah Malloy is performing the duties of the Regional Administrator for the Pacific Islands Regional Office.
 She oversees internal governance, with a focus on enhancing employee engagement and ensuring organizational excellence through staff development, strategic operations planning, and leadership improvement.
 She is a graduate of Georgetown University and Princeton University, where she studied economics and public policy.

 Michelle Mansker is performing the duties of the Deputy Regional Administrator for NOAA Fisheries Pacific Islands Regional Office.
 Michelle began her career with NOAA Fisheries in 2015 and has most recently worked as the Operations, Management and Information Division Chief.
 She has extensive experience in employee inclusion and engagement, communications and media relations, and fiscal management.
 Michelle has been performing the duties of the Deputy Regional Administrator since August 2022.